graphql-editor/graphql-ssg/Readme.md

 [![NPM Version](https://img.shields.io/npm/v/graphql-ssg.svg?style=flat)]()
 ![Build](https://github.com/graphql-editor/graphql-ssg/actions/workflows/release.yml/badge.svg)

 Simple bundler for GraphQL based website using esmodules.
 What makes it unique?
-It uses browser for bundling (not node)
+It uses browser for bundling (not node).
+Remember in ESModules you can use URL imports and relative imports.
+You can also provide importmap for other imports

 ## Installation